A binary options strategy or trading system consists of 2 core components.

 If the number that comes out is better than expectations the related asset will rise so make a call binary option.
 If the number is worse than expected the related assets will fall so make a put binary option.
 Related assets are things like Apple stocks for Apple corporate results or the US Dollar for US employment rates.

-The week before writing this US unemployment figures were released and they were much worse than expected.
-This almost guaranteed that the EUR/USD would rise sharply and it did.
-We were able to make large investments on that at 1xBit (review) with the standard 180% payout!
+The week before I wrote this, US unemployment figures were released and they were much worse than expected.
+This almost guaranteed that the EUR/USD would rise sharply, and it did.
+We were able to make large investments on that at Whaleclub (review) with the standard 180% payout!
 Happy days.

 Another way to trade news is to find out what stocks or assets the media is buzzing about or putting down and follow the short term sentiment.